Dan-Matthews-23/the-ultimate-virtual-pub-quiz/README.md

  - Score Section: Background: #1D110F, text: #a37451
  ![678px ratio](/assets/testing/contrast-ratio-c.png

+ I have also included a WAVE report which passes all tests

 2) I have ensured that every filename contains no numbers, capital letters or underscores.
 Each file has been placed in an appropiate folder, and I've ensured each file is named correctly and appropiatly.